Des Murs's wiretail

-Des Murs's wiretail (Sylviorthorhynchus desmursii) is a small passerine bird of southern South America which belongs to the ovenbird family Furnariidae.
-Molecular phylogenetics places it within the Synallaxinae and indicates that the genus diverged from the Leptasthenura about 14-15 million years ago.
+Des Murs's wiretail (Sylviorthorhynchus desmurii) is a small passerine bird of southern South America which belongs to the ovenbird family Furnariidae.
+Molecular phylogenetics places it within the Synallaxinae and indicates that the genus diverged from the Leptasthenura about 14–15 million years ago.

+Taxonomy

+Des Murs's wiretail was illustrated and given the binomial name Sylviorthorhynchus desmurii by the French naturalist Claude Gay in 1845.
+The specific epithet was chosen to honour the French ornithologist Marc Athanase Parfait Œillet des Murs.
+The species is monotypic: no subspecies are recognised.

 Description

 It is 24 cm long, with the very long tail accounting for about two-thirds of this, but weighs as little as 10 g.
 The tail consists of just six feathers which are very narrow and filament-like: so few rectrices are elsewhere seen only in the emu-wrens of Australia.
 The two central feathers are greatly elongated while the two outer feathers are very short.
 The plain plumage is reddish-brown above, paler on the underparts.
 There is a pale stripe above the eye.
 The bird is small and rounded with a very fine bill.
 The song is fast and high-pitched.

 Distribution and habitat

 It is found in western Argentina from Santa Cruz Province north to San Juan and in southern and central Chile from northern Magallanes to Valparaíso Region.
 It inhabits dense thickets of Chusquea bamboo within cool temperate rainforests, occurring from sea-level up to 1,200 metres, but also can occur in early-successional shrublands of highly shade-tolerant Myrtaceae species, chiefly Amomyrtus.
 Des Murs's wiretail is also known to occur in dense weedy thickets of plants like gorse over the northern extremity of its range.
 Even in undisturbed rainforests, however, wiretails use only the low-level shrub and bamboo layer for foraging, never flying higher than 3 m above the ground.